The Sony HT-X8500 soundbar is great value for money. But if you find the very idea of a simplified 3D soundbar preposterous, you’re not alone.

-But this bar isn't perfect.
-Sony claims the HT-X8500 approximates a soundfield comparable to an Atmos 7.1.2 system, which is something of a stretch.
+But the Sony HT-X8500 soundbar isn't perfect.
+Sony claims it approximates a soundfield comparable to an Atmos 7.1.2 system, which is something of a stretch.

 The HT-X8500 doesn’t produce compelling overhead audio in the same vein as a 7.1.4 system, but does create a soundstage as high as it is wide.
 Parked in the sweet spot (there is one, so make sure you’re sitting in it), we were definitely left with the impression that sounds were whipping out either side of our listening position.
 Everest (Blu-ray, in Dolby Atmos) proves suitably chilling.
 When the big storm hits, the HT-X8500 unleashes projectiles of ice left and right.
 It’s enough to make you shiver and shudder.

 In truth, there’s not a great deal of difference between a genuine 3D movie mix and advanced channel codecs like Dolby True HD and DTS-HD MA once they’ve been through Sony’s Vertical Sound processor - and that speaks volumes about the DSP technology Sony has developed with this bar.